[Information] Scotty's Castle CLOSED until Dec. 2022

 If you want to set your eyes on spectacular natural attractions you can’t see anywhere else in the world, an RV trip through Death Valley National Park is a must.

-Flooding in Grapevine Canyon from a severe thunderstorm has destroyed the road to Scotty's Castle, damaged infrastructure and some out-buildings in the Castle complex.
+Flooding in Grapevine Canyon from a severe thunderstorm destroyed the road to Scotty's Castle, damaged infrastructure and utilities.
+Repair work is ongoing.

 Getting to Death Valley National Park is easy from all directions, with Highway 190 crossing through the park from east to west.
 The park does have RV-friendly roads, making it easy to get around to all the major attractions.
 You’ll want to be careful driving through some areas of the park due to unpaved or narrow roads and height limits.
 Cell phone reception and GPS navigation reliability can be spotty, so make sure you bring a road map or travel atlas with you.